 As flood waters and fires plagued some parts of the district over the years, the development of the city moved east and north while the South Side began to fade from the spotlight.
-South Side Rotary Club President Martial Thevenot says, when his business, Perka Buildings, first moved to the district, he was warned about the area’s unfortunate aura.
+South Side Rotary Club member Martial Thevenot says, when his business, Perka Buildings, first moved to the district, he was warned about the area’s unfortunate aura.
 What he found, however, was the polar opposite of negativity.

 “The people are very down to earth in this part of town.
 They’re very neighborly.”

 Thevenot also compliments the businesses and organizations working to fix up aging properties.